corpus-christi/corpus-christi/doc/develop.md

 $ flask people new --roles role.group-admin username password
 ```

-Use multiple `--roles` flags to attach more than one roles:
+Use multiple `--roles` flags to attach more than one role:

 ```bash
 $ flask people new --roles role.group-admin \